EricTrainingRev/240930-JWA/Study Guides/Test Philosophy Study Guide.md

     - the sooner testing is started the earlier defects will be caught
         - static testing should start as soon as possible
         - dynamic testing should be started when feasible
+    - defects discovered early in the development cycle tend to be easier and quicker to fix, and less costly than those discovered later in development
 - **Defects Cluster**
     - any feature/requirement with one or more defects warrants extra testing
     - defects tend to cascade, especially if the defect is at the start of any data transformation or if other features require the data involved in the defect